 The proposed roadway improvements are consistent with and support the existing and future land uses along the corridor.
-There is a Shoreland Overlay District, related to Sand Creek, within the project limits; however, the zoning regulations do not apply to a roadway improvement project.
+There are two Shoreland Overlay Districts within the project limits; however, the zoning regulations do not apply to a roadway improvement project.